For Harvard and non-Harvard doctoral students and postdoctoral scholars.

 The Academy Scholars Program identifies and supports outstanding scholars at the start of their careers whose work combines disciplinary excellence in the social sciences (including history and law) with a command of the language, history, or culture of non-Western countries or regions.
 Their scholarship may elucidate domestic, comparative, or transnational issues, past or present.
 The Academy Scholars are a select community of individuals with resourcefulness, initiative, curiosity, and originality, whose work in non-Western cultures or regions shows promise as a foundation for exceptional careers in major universities or international institutions.

-Postdoctoral scholars receive an annual stipend of $64,000 plus $3,000 in research funds and up to one hundred hours of research assistance, and predoctoral scholars will receive an annual stipend of $28,000.
-This stipend is supplemented by funding for conference and research travel, research assistance, and health insurance coverage.
+Postdoctoral scholars receive an annual stipend of $65,000 plus $3,000 in research funds and up to one hundred hours of research assistance, and predoctoral scholars will receive an annual stipend of $31,000.
+This stipend is supplemented by funding for conference and research travel, research assistants, and health insurance coverage.
 The Senior Scholars, a distinguished group of senior Harvard faculty members, act as mentors to the Academy Scholars to help them achieve their intellectual goals.

 The competition for these awards is open only to recent PhD (or comparable professional school degree) recipients and doctoral candidates from Harvard and universities around the world.
-Those still pursuing a PhD should have completed their routine training and be well along in the writing of their dissertations before becoming Scholars.
-Those in possession of a PhD for longer than three years are ineligible.
+Those still pursuing a PhD should have completed their routine training and be well along in the writing of their dissertations before applying to become Academy Scholars; those in possession of a PhD for longer than three years are ineligible.
 Applications are welcome from qualified persons without regard to nationality, gender, or race.

 The Academy Scholars Program